Ryan Fitzpatrick

-Ryan Joseph Fitzpatrick (born November 24, 1982) is a former American football quarterback who played in the National Football League (NFL) for 17 seasons.
-Fitzpatrick started at quarterback for nine different teams, the most in league history.
-He is also the only NFL player to have both a passing and a rushing touchdown with eight different teams.
+Ryan Joseph Fitzpatrick (born November 24, 1982) is an American former professional football quarterback who played in the National Football League (NFL) for 17 seasons.
+He started at quarterback for nine teams, the most in league history.
+Fitzpatrick is also the only NFL player to have a passing touchdown with eight different teams.
+Since retiring, he has served as an analyst for Thursday Night Football on NFL on Prime Video.

-Fitzpatrick played college football at Harvard University, where he was the school's first quarterback to have over 1,000 rushing yards and was selected by the St. Louis Rams in the seventh round of the 2005 NFL Draft.
+Fitzpatrick played college football for the Harvard Crimson, becoming the school's first quarterback to have over 1,000 rushing yards, and was selected by the St. Louis Rams in the seventh round of the 2005 NFL draft.
 Fitzpatrick's longest stint was with the Buffalo Bills for four seasons, while his only two winning seasons were with the 2015 New York Jets and the 2020 Miami Dolphins.
-As a member of the Tampa Bay Buccaneers in 2018, Fitzpatrick also became the first NFL quarterback to throw for over 400 yards in three consecutive games.
+As a member of the Tampa Bay Buccaneers in 2018, Fitzpatrick became the first NFL quarterback to throw for over 400 yards in three consecutive games.

-Due to his competitive, but inconsistent performances, Fitzpatrick received the nicknames "FitzMagic" and "FitzTragic".
 He holds the most career passing yards and passing touchdowns among NFL quarterbacks without a postseason appearance.

 College career

 While an economics student at Harvard University, Fitzpatrick had five starts for the Crimson during the 2001 and 2002 seasons, working as the backup for Neil Rose.
 In 2002, Fitzpatrick recorded 1,155 passing yards with eight touchdowns and no interceptions to go along with 523 rushing yards and five touchdowns.

 After Rose graduated in 2003, Fitzpatrick took over the starting job and finished his junior campaign with 1,770 yards, 16 touchdowns, and eight interceptions in seven games.
 Additionally, he ran for 430 yards and six touchdowns, leading his team to a 7–3 record.

 In 2004, Fitzpatrick was named the Ivy League Player of the Year and winner of the George H. "Bulger" Lowe Award, as he accumulated 1,986 yards with 13 touchdowns and six interceptions.
-He also led Harvard to a 10–0 record, thus winning the Ivy League Championship.
+Fitzpatrick also led Harvard to a 10–0 record, thus winning the Ivy League Championship.
 He ranked second on the team with 448 rushing yards and five scores.

-For his career, Fitzpatrick connected on 384 of 641 passes (59.9 percent) for 5,234 yards, 39 touchdowns, and 15 interceptions.
-He collected 1,487 yards with 16 scores on 365 carries (4.1 avg.) and totaled 6,721 yards, an average of 224.0 yards per game while seeing action in 30 contests.
-Fitzpatrick ranks second on Harvard's career list for pass completions, touchdowns, passing yards, and pass completion percentage, topped only by Neil Rose (5,949 yards, 41 touchdowns, 455 completions, 62.4 percent, 1998–2002).
+For his career, Fitzpatrick ranked second on Harvard's career list for pass completions, touchdowns, passing yards, and pass completion percentage, topped only by Neil Rose.
 Fitzpatrick's 641 pass attempts rank fourth in school history and his 1,006 total plays for 6,721 yards in total offense broke the old school career records of 1,005 plays by Mike Giardi (1991–93) and 6,519 yards by Rose.
 Fitzpatrick was also the school's first quarterback to rush for over 1,000 career yards.